How to Maximize Information Flow in Your Team

 • Making requests of others without providing enough background information.
 Often, we underestimate others’ ability to help us when we need it.
 If we don’t give them enough background information, we’re only going to harm ourselves.

-• Saying,“No, I can’t do that,” rather than exploring the situation and looking for alternative solutions.
-Sometimes, a team culture needs to transform from being so self-serving and focused on personal limitations into one that focuses on team success.
+• Saying, “No, I can’t do that,” rather than exploring the situation and looking for alternative solutions.
+Sometimes, a team culture needs to shift from being overly self-serving and focused on personal limitations to one that focuses on team success.

 Tips for Maximizing Information Flow

-Organizational change doesn’t happen overnight, and it’s difficult to force it in the short-term without a clear plan for change.
-The following tips are a great way to not only maximize the flow of information in your organization but to stimulate a productive change in your team’s ability to get things done.
+Organizational change doesn’t happen overnight, and it’s difficult to force it in the short term without a clear plan.
+By focusing on RED BEAR’s Managing Information Skillfully principle, the following tips will help you not only maximize the flow of information in your organization but also spark meaningful, sustainable change in your team’s ability to get things done.

 Organize meetings to kick off projects in which key information is shared, deliverables and time frames are discussed, and questions are answered.